 d.
 The Chair of the Committee shall be appointed by the Board, normally on the recommendation of the Nominating, Governance and Ethics Committee.

-e.
-The Vice-Principal (Administration and Finance) shall serve as the Steward to the Committee.
+f.
+The Vice-Principal (Administration and Finance) shall serve as the Senior Steward to the Committee.

-g.
-Where necessary or appropriate to facilitate and support the business of the Committee, the Steward may invite University staff to serve as resource persons for particular items of business before the Committee at a meeting.
+h.
+Where necessary or appropriate to facilitate and support the business of the Committee, the Senior Steward or Secretary may invite University staff to serve as resource persons for particular items of business before the Committee at a meeting.

-For the purposes of the mandate of this Committee, the term “social injury” means the grave injurious impact which the activities of a company is found to have on consumers, employees, or other persons, or on the natural environment.
+For the purposes of the mandate of this Committee, the term “social injury” means the grave injurious impact which the activities of a legal person is found to have on consumers, employees, or other persons, or on the natural environment.
 Such activities include those which violate, or frustrate the enforcement of rules of domestic or international law intended to protect individuals against deprivation of health, safety, or basic freedoms, or to protect the natural environment.
-However, a company shall not be deemed to cause “social injury” simply because it does business with other companies which are themselves engaged in socially injurious activities.
+However, a legal person shall not be deemed to cause “social injury” simply because it does business with other legal persons which are themselves engaged in socially injurious activities.

 3. Mandate of the Committee

-Taking due regard of the mission of the University, and the fiduciary duties of the Board to manage investments prudently to maximize returns, the Committee shall advise the Board on matters concerning social responsibility related to University investments within the mandate of the Investment Committee of the Board.
+Taking due regard of the mission of the University, and the fiduciary duties of the Board, the Committee shall advise the Board on matters concerning social responsibility related to University investments within the mandate of the Investment Committee of the Board.

 Matters Subject to the authority of the Board of Governors